Different Types Of Garage Doors

 Panel doors which are also known as Sectional Garage Doors are one of the most common garage doors available in today’s market, they usually consist of anywhere between 3 to 6 rectangular panels that slide up and overhead.

 They occupy the same amount of internal garage space as tilt doors, with the exception of jamb type fittings where part of the Garage Door is protruding from the Garage, although they may require more headroom for installation.

 Panel doors look more “classy” when compared to the roller door, as they are available in numerous styles, tints and can be made from various materials, whereas the roller door has very limited options.

 The tilt panel door has 2 distinct advantages over the tilt door;

 • First and foremost, the panel door does not need any space outside of the garage to open, allowing vehicles to park up close to the garage door without the worry of entering the doors’ “swing arc”.

 • Each and every panel is fixed to the track, allowing for a more smooth, robust and reliable door ideal for automation.

 Roller doors are garage doors that, well, roll.
 Like a roll of carpet.
 The roller door, when compared to the panel door, is a very low maintenance door.
-On a panel door there are at least 10 hinges, sometimes up to 25 hinges, plus the panel springs that require regular lubrication.
+On a panel door, there are at least 10 hinges, sometimes up to 25 hinges, plus the panel springs that require regular lubrication.
 The cables are also vulnerable to fraying, and even slipping off the drum as the tension slowly wanes.
 The roller door on the other hand usually only requires 2 things; good tension and clean tracks.
 Simply clean your roller door tracks with a silicone-based spray every 2-3 months.
 To check tension, put your roller door into manual operation (if it’s automated) and lift the door up half way.
 It should not drop or creep up, also check that it lifts up with ease, and is also easy to pull down.